Augmented Factor Models with Applications to Validating Market Risk Factors and Forecasting Bond Risk Premia: Introduction

 The rest of the paper is organized as follows.
-Section 2 overviews the method and defines the estimators.
-Section 3 presents the general asymptotic theory of the estimators.
-Section \ref{TestFF} proposes a new test on the specification of Fama-French factors, which tests whether the factor proxies fully explain the true factors.
-Section \ref{MultiR} applies the proposed method to multi-index nonlinear regression.
-Section \ref{sec:Sim} provides simulations and Section \ref{sec:Emp1} applies the methods to an empirical application on bond risk premia.
-Finally Section \ref{sec:con} concludes.
-The appendix contains an empirical study of testing Fama-French factors, as well as all the technical proofs.
+Section 2 establishes the new identification of factor models.
+Section \ref{sec:est} formally defines our estimators and discusses possible alternatives.
+Section \ref{sec3} presents the rates of convergence.
+Section \ref{sec:Test} discusses the problem of testing the explanatory power.
+Section \ref{sec:Emp1} applies the model to forecasting the excess return of US government bonds.
+We present the extensive simulation studies in Section \ref{sec:Sim} Finally Section \ref{sec:con} concludes.
+The supplement also contains all the technical proofs.